-3. Create your own Geofilter
+3. Create a Geofilter

-It might sound complex, but creating a Geofilter is an easy way to interact with your users, and introduce new products, announcements, or events for your brand.
+It might sound complicated but creating a Geofilter is an easy way to interact with your users, and introduce new products, announcements, or events for your brand.
 Check out this video from HubSpot to learn how to create one.